-The law covers additional protected classes for housing, including lawful source of income, which covers any federal, state, or local public or housing assistance.
-If a landlord owns a building with 6 or more units, they are required to accept all of the lawful sources of income listed below:
+The law covers additional protected classes in housing, including lawful source of income.
+A lawful source of income is any federal, state, or local subsidy.
+If a landlord owns a building with 6 or more units, they are required to accept all of the payment forms listed below:

 This means it is illegal in New York City for a landlord or a broker to deny an individual housing based on the way they plan on paying their rent.
-Despite this legal protection, people with programs face relentless discrimination in the city's housing market.
+Despite extra protection by the law, people with programs face relentless discrimination in the city's housing market.

 Landlords and brokers, who have faced little retaliation from the law in the past, continue to shamelessly keep New Yorkers with vouchers and public assistance out of stable housing, and have helped reinforce a negative stigma around vouchers and voucher holders.